 Market forces are driving the need for differential tuition.
-Huntsman School enrollment for the Logan campus has increased 18 percent in the past five years alone.
-We continue to introduce new academic and extracurricular programs, and we continue to revise curriculum.
-An increase in the number of students and an increase in the number and types of courses and programs means that we must hire new faculty and staff.
+Enrollments keep increasing, and we continue to introduce new academic and extracurricular programs.
+An increase in the number of students and in the number and types of courses and programs means that we must hire new faculty and staff.
 And across the US, faculty teaching business disciplines are in such high demand that the average salary of new business assistant professors is 74 percent higher than that of new non-business assistant professors.

 We want our students to be informed about their education and we welcome input from all of our stakeholders.
 The Huntsman School Differential Tuition Advisory Board, comprised of students, faculty, and staff, is just one mechanism through which we ensure full accounting and transparency for differential tuition.
 This website is another means by which we promote open access to information.

 We take seriously the responsibility of effectively and efficiently deploying the resources that our students, alumni, and friends provide.
 We do not ask for more resources from any of our stakeholders without a compelling need.
 We are committed to utilizing these resources to their highest and best use as we pursue our mission to build a great business program at USU.
 We have no hesitation about sharing with others the use to which we have put these resources.

 We have also provided detailed information, based on feedback from our students, about the use and need for differential tuition in the FAQ section below.

 Please feel free to contact Associate Dean Dave Patel with any questions or concerns at email@example.com.

 Differential tuition is additional tuition above the tuition charged by the university.
 At USU, six of the seven colleges charge differential tuition.